Code-Institute-Submissions/MS1-tartan-taps/README.md

 As this was my first website design I was reasonably content with the results, however I wanted to increase my SEO score from 70-100.
 - The first issue identified was I did not have a meta description in the head of the HTML doc.
 - The second issue was my links to the "sign up / sign in" modal were using data-target rather than href.
-- Reduced the image sizes further to increase performance.
+- I reduced the image sizes further to increase performance.

 Below shows the outcome of the changes made.